Sanglorian/orcus/Orcus Rulebook - current.md

 Strength measures bodily power, athletic training, and the extent to which you can exert raw physical force.

 #### Strength Checks
-The GM might call for a Strength check when you try to accomplish tasks like the following:
+The GM might call for a Strength check when you try to accomplish tasks that require brute strength, that do not fall under the Athletics skill.
+Examples might include:

-- Force open a stuck, locked, or barred door
+- Forcing open a stuck, locked, or barred door
-- Push through a tunnel that is too small
-- Hang on to a wagon while being dragged behind it
-- Tip over a statue
+- Tipping over a statue
-- Keep a boulder from rolling
+- Keeping a boulder from rolling

 #### Skill Checks